Lee Ki-taek (politician): 1990s

 Lee ran for Haeundae & Gijang 1st constituency in 1996 election, but lost to the ruling New Korea Party (NKP)'s Kim Woon-hwan, which ended his MP career for almost 30 years.
 Shortly after the defeat, he was elected as the Chairman of UDP.
 He kept trying to return as MP, and in 1997 by-elections, he ran for North District of Pohang, where he was born, but defeated to Park Tae-joon, who soon became a crucial figure of Alliance of DJP.
 He resigned his chairmanship on 11 September, and was replaced by Cho Soon, ex-Mayor of Seoul.

 Under the leadership of Cho, UDP decided to merge with the ruling NKP, in order to overcome its minority position.
-Both were merged into Grand National Party (GNP), and most of members including Lee automatically joined to the new party, despite of some dissidents who refused to join i.e. Roh Moo-hyun.
-Cho then became the Chairman of newly formed GNP.
+Both were merged into Grand National Party (GNP), and most of members including Lee automatically joined to the new party, despite some dissidents who refused to join e.g. Roh Moo-hyun.
+Cho then became the chairman of newly formed GNP.
 Since GNP was de facto the ruling party, this was the first time that Lee became a ruling politician.
 Nevertheless, GNP's presidential candidate, Lee Hoi-chang, lost to NCNP's Kim Dae-jung, and Lee became again as an opposition politician.

 After GNP lost to Alliance of DJP in 1998 local elections, Cho resigned his chairmanship.
 Lee was the acting chairman, till Lee Hoi-chang was newly elected.